Contest and Event Description

 Welcome to the Annual Mahato Memorial Event Website!

-The 5th Annual Mahato Memorial Event will take place on November 19th, 2014!
-This year, our keynote speaker will be Dr. Albert Folch, Professor of bioengineering at the University of Washington.
+The 5th Annual Mahato Memorial Event took place on November 19th, 2014!
+This year, our keynote speaker was Dr. Albert Folch, Professor of bioengineering at the University of Washington.

-The cocktail reception will start at 6pm in the CIEMAS atrium, with delicious Indian food catered by Cholanad, Indian sweets from Mithai, drinks and a dancing performance from Dhamaka!
+The event was a huge success with delicious Indian food catered by Cholanad, Indian sweets from Mithai house of dessert, and a dancing performance from Dhamaka.

 Envisioning the Invisible